 Third, the mood it sets.
 The spirit to never give up and hot-blooded are two themes used strongly in Inazuma, as well as in plenty of other works.
-And it’s something that’s sorely lacking from anything American-made.
+And it’s something that’s sorely lacking from most western media.
 We’re so caught up in “realism” and the dramas of life that we’re lacking a lot of entertainment that creates a good mood.
 However, this is of course offset by something Hollywood has finally stumbled into.
 It’s a bit of progress, but it’s still only a small oasis in the midst of daytime TV.

 That would be: the superhero movies.
 Once you consider the above point, it makes sense that the superhero movies have done incredibly well.
 Because let’s face it: we like it when the good guy wins.
 We like it when there is a defined good and bad guy.
 We like it when sometimes, the good guys help the bad guy to reform.

 Notice I said that it’s about the mood.
 Inazuma never gets too depressing, same with superhero movies.
 There are downs to get through, of course.
 But there’s never insurmountable despair.
 Entertainment that starts off depressing and only goes further down is out-rightly stupid in my eyes.
 There are some that of course will rise, but I’ve seen some that I stopped and went “this show doesn’t make you happy.
 Why should I bother watching it when I know it won’t end any happier?”
 Some I’ve continued watching and regretted.
 Some manage to pull themselves out of a hole.